aprutgers/site-test/README.md

 For this purpose the `collect_stats.sh` script is run in cron and output is saved in `collect_stats.txt` which is read by the sitetest.py script to provide data to the statistics web page.

+The web version allows changing the ctr per domain as a first start to build a web config front-end.

 For history tracking purposes a cron scheduled script called `store-stats-update.sh` stores an end-of-day snapshot of the collected statistics as ./stats/stats.YYYYMMD, this directory isn't cleaned.